-Learn in-demand technical skills and their workplace applications in this applied machine learning course.
+Learn in-demand technical skills and their workplace applications in this applied machine learning short course.

 A minimum of a second class Honours degree or equivalent.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

-This course is not suitable for those who studied the University of Stirling's Data Analytics course in 2021.
+This short course is not suitable for those who studied the University of Stirling's Data Analytics short course in 2021.

 You will learn how to apply machine learning to business and scientific applications.
 Both the practical aspects of the correct methodology and the theoretic underpinnings are covered so that you know what to do and why you are doing it.

-At the end of the module, you should be able to identify the business objectives that can be addressed using data analytics, apply the correct methodology to address them, and report the results to the rest of the business.
+At the end of the short course, you should be able to identify the business objectives that can be addressed using data analytics, apply the correct methodology to address them, and report the results to the rest of the business.

-If you can program, you can carry out the exercises in Python.
+If you can program, you can conduct the exercises in Python.
 Otherwise, you can use a graphical user interface, which requires no programming at all.

 Structure and content